-Imaginate at BOP Artists is a joint research and development project from BOP and Imaginate.
-The project will support a disabled artist based in Scotland to explore and develop a new theatre and/or dance performance idea for young audiences.
-The selected artist will have paid time and free space to research and develop their idea.
+Imaginate at BOP Artists was a joint research and development project from BOP and Imaginate.
+The project supported a disabled artist based in Scotland to explore and develop a new theatre and/or dance performance idea for young audiences.
+The selected artist received paid time and free space to research and develop their idea.

 Jordy is an artist based in Edinburgh, that works between Edinburgh and Glasgow creating performance based work that specialises in health and queer art.
 His work looks at identity and persona in the art of drag and fantasy vs reality.
 His work also examines social norms and perception of self.

 For this residency, Jordy worked on a new idea called My Mum and Dad said… a piece of interactive, drag theatre for young people exploring different families and people with no judgement.
 Jordy’s reason for creating a piece of work that explores this area was sparked by the controversy surrounding the introduction of LGBT information in the primary sex education syllabus.
 Jordy worked with two performers, Sarah Forrester and drag artist Fawna Love, across the whole week and was also supported by dramaturg Luke Pell and BOP Artistic Director Robert Softley Gale.

 The source material for this development period came from a range of places.
 As part of this initiative Jordy, Sarah and Fawna were invited to run a workshop with LGBT Youth, and conversations conducted at this workshop in part informed they’re thinking once they were in the rehearsal room.
 They also took inspiration from the famous political speeches and newspaper headlines denouncing LGBT issues; listening to the audio of the speeches and decorating the development spaces in print outs of various discriminatory headlines.
 The development week closed with a sharing of the early stage work in progress to an audience of invited industry professionals followed by an in depth Q&A session, allowing Jordy to contextualise his thinking but also take on the thoughts of those present.